swharden/SWHarden.com/content/blog2/2022-03-12-github-actions-ip.md

 ---
-Title: Determine GitHub Action Runner IP
+title: Determine GitHub Action Runner IP
-Description: A simple way to get the IP of the server running your GitHub Actions
+description: A simple way to get the IP of the server running your GitHub Actions
 Date: 2022-03-12 19:51:00
 tags: ["github"]
 ---